CoderDojo-Porirua/minecraft-tutorial/dev-environment-setup.md

 Folder paths below are arbitrary, but if you use the defaults, it will mean the steps are easier to follow.

-Some of the downloads below depend on whether you're running 32 or 64 bit Windows - to find out which you're using, go to these links for [Windows Xp/7](http://windows.microsoft.com/en-NZ/windows7/find-out-32-or-64-bit), and [Windows 10](, go to )http://www.tenforums.com/tutorials/4399-system-type-32-bit-x86-64-bit-x64-windows-10-a.html).
+Some of the downloads below depend on whether you're running 32 or 64 bit Windows - to find out which you're using, go to these links for [Windows Xp/7](http://windows.microsoft.com/en-NZ/windows7/find-out-32-or-64-bit), and [Windows 10](http://www.tenforums.com/tutorials/4399-system-type-32-bit-x86-64-bit-x64-windows-10-a.html).

 - 32 bit is usually be listed as 32 bit, x86, or i586.
 - 64 bit will usually be listed as x64.

 When you see ````%USERPROFILE%\```` below this actually means your home directory, e.g. ````c:\users\coderdojo\````.
-If you type it into Windows Explorer, it will automaticaly be changed to your own home directory.
+If you type it into Windows Explorer, it will automatically be changed to your own home directory.

 # Setting up our Development Environment